-The Environmental Working Group, a non-partisan health and environmental watchdog group, has released its annual Dirty Dozen List for 2018, a roundup of non-organic produce that tests the highest for pesticides that include chemicals to keep away rodents, insects and mold.
-So, which fruits and vegetables have the most pesticide residue?
+The Environmental Working Group, a non-partisan health and environmental watchdog group, released its Dirty Dozen List for 2021.
+The annual roundup of non-organic produce tests for high levels of pesticides that include chemicals to keep away rodents, insects and mold.

-This year, the study analyzed data from the USDA and found that a shocking 70 percent of non-organic produce sampled tested positive for pesticides, making it even more important to change the way we shop and eat.
-Here is the EWG’s breakdown of the 12 “dirtiest” produce for 2018.
+This year, the study found that nearly 70 percent of non-organic produce sampled tested positive for pesticides.
+Here is the EWG’s breakdown of the 12 “dirtiest” produce for 2021.

 There's no question when it comes to strawberries: pay the few extra bucks and buy organic, so you can eat your berries with confidence that you are eating pesticide-free!